ITI/ICS-Security-Tools/tools/other/README.md

 ## Metasploit Modules
 * [Gleg SCADA+ Pack](http://gleg.net/agora_scada.shtml) - **Commercial**
 * [S7 Metasplot pack](../mirrored/s7-metasploit-modules) - Initial s7 metasploit modules.
+* [Schnaider Electric PLC / Modbus modules form DEFCON 25](https://github.com/arnaudsoullie/funwithmodbus0x5a) - Downloading a program from the PLC, gathering information about the PLC and forcing the values of the digital outputs, START/STOP

 ## Other
 Note: The following tools haven't necessarily been utilized in an ICS context, but could be helpful.